paulpadian/bitnotes/README.md

-## Bittorent Fileshare Notes for P2P
+## Bittorent Fileshare Notes for P2P - Initial Structure and Syntax

 Pieces and Blocks:
 - torrent divided into multiple pieces, pieces -> blocks